vtintillier/cf-java-logging-support/sample-spring-boot/README.md

 **Note:** If this application is used this way you may want to fix the keystore and not accidentally delete it with `mvn clean`.
 You can add your keystore as `src/main/resoures/token_keystore.jks`, which will override the automatically created keystore.

+## Adding the OpenTelemetry Java Agent

+The sample application comes bundled with the [OpenTelemetry Java Agent](https://opentelemetry.io/docs/instrumentation/java/automatic/) and the [agent extension](../cf-java-logging-support-opentelemetry-agent-extension/README.md) provided by this library.
+The Java agent allows additional auto-instrumentation for traces and metrics.
+It can also tap into logback or log4j to forward the logs via OpenTelemetry.
+The example [manifest-otel-javaagent.yml](./manifest-otel-javaagent.yml) shows, how to deploy this sample application with OpenTelemetry support enabled.
+Note, that the extension scans the application bindings for SAP Cloud Logging as the OpenTelemetry sink.
+The application needs to be bound to such a service instance.